 Radiant heat and convected heat are differences in the way electric radiators emit heat.

-Radiant heat electric radiators are fluid filled and emit heat from within the radiator.
-Convected heat electric radiators draw in cold air at at the bottom, heat the air inside and emit the hot air out of the top.
+Radiant heat electric radiators are fluid-filled and emit heat from within the radiator.
+Convected heat electric radiators draw in cold air at the bottom, heat the air inside and emit the hot air out of the top.

 We will explore in further detail how each radiator works: